anakic/querystorm-docs/docs/Querying/CSharp.md

 ![Go to row in Excel](../Images/cs_double_click_address.gif)

-> Double-clicking the row header in the results grid will also select the range in Excel, provided the row contains a valid address.
+> Double-clicking the row header in the results grid will also select the range in Excel provided the row contains a valid address.

 ## Formatting rows